ElasticRun/latte/README.md

 ```

 ##### Self background jobs
-There are many background jobs which have to processed in **background** but you'd like them to run on same thread, so that they can fetch the data from shared memory directly.
+There are many jobs which have to processed in **background** but you'd like them to run on same thread, so that they can fetch the data from shared memory directly.
-A typical background jobs transfers data in this manner - pickling, compression, redis push, poll, redis pop, decompression, unpickling.
+A typical background jobs transfers data in this sequence -
+*  Pickling the arguments
+*  Pickled data compression
+*  Redis push
+*  Redis poll on BG worker
+*  Redis pop
+*  Decompression
+*  Unpickling

 This might be wasteful if your job has large amount of data, or runs as part of regular transactions.

 To address above concerns, we have added a queue called `self`.
-This queue will process job in same server, in background, using gevent spawn.
+This queue will process job in same thread, in background, using gevent spawn.

 eg.
 ```